JeeWeetje/iot-workshop/Flow.md

     ![alt tag](img/flow-request-step-init.png)

 9. Then select the `Request` step.
-This is an incoming API call that could use actions in a Logic App or other API to trigger this flow. *Note: We will call this API from Azure Functions later on.*
+This is an incoming API call that could use actions in a Logic App or other API to trigger this flow. *Note: We will call this API from Azure Functions later on*

     ![alt tag](img/flow-input-request2.png)

 10. We will post a Json object to the Request step.
 Enter this 'Request Body JSON Schema' to transform this Json object to an entity.
-This way, Microsoft Flow can handle the fields in the message.
+This way, Microsoft Flow can handle the fields in the message

     ```json
     {